yschoe/yschoe.github.io/_posts/2021-03-04--Hawkins--Jeff-Hawkins--new-book-on-the-brain--A-Thousand-Brains.markdown

 ---
 layout: post
-title:  "[Hawkins] Jeff Hawkins' new book on the brain: A Thousand Brains"
+title:  "[Hawkins][Choe] Jeff Hawkins' new book on the brain: A Thousand Brains"
 date:   March 4, 2021
 categories: none
 ---